Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 Before we go any further, you should keep in mind that Netflix actively works to prevent its viewers from using a VPN to access content from outside their subscribed region.
 The service doesn’t do this to be a jerk, but instead, they do it because of contractual obligations.

 Netflix has become rather adept at detecting when a viewer is accessing the service by using a VPN connection.
-When they detect an IP address of a VPN service, they block that address, cutting off access to their streaming servers.
+When they detect an IP address of a VPN service, they put that address on a blacklist, cutting off access to their streaming servers.

 This is why you want to subscribe to a VPN service that has the resources (and willingness) to continue this game of online whack-a-mole.